 Climate change is happening now and to all of us.
 No country or community is immune.
 And, as is always the case, the poor and vulnerable are the first to suffer and the worst hit.

-We are working with our local partner organisations on the ground around the world to develop programs to assist a number of vulnerable communities who are struggling to adapt to the effects of climate change and global warming.
+We are working with our local partner organisations on the ground around the world to develop programs to assist vulnerable communities who are struggling to adapt to the effects of environmental changes and natural disasters.

-One such program is the Sustainable Livelihoods for Indigenous People in Dinajpur in Bangladesh, which in part focuses on strengthening strategies to deal with climate-relaed impacts and raising awareness of ways to adapt to environmental changes, through Disaster Risk Reduction (DRR) strategies.
+One such program is the Sustainable Livelihoods for Indigenous People in Dinajpur in Bangladesh, which focuses on strengthening strategies to deal with climate-relaed impacts and raising awareness of ways to adapt to environmental changes, through Disaster Risk Reduction (DRR) strategies.

 This program involves training participants in 60 villages and preparing response plans to deal with climate-related disasters.
-The training involved teaching participants how to secure their livestock and poultry in the event of flooding, and also showed families how to protect their personal documents from disasters.
+The training involved teaching participants how to secure their livestock and poultry in the event of flooding, and also shows families how to protect their personal documents from disasters.

 Catholic Earthcare Australia, the ecological advisory agency to the Catholic Church is another program aimed at tackling climate change.
 Its mission is to help to promote the understanding that creation is sacred and endangered, and must be protected and preserved for present and future generations.
 It aims to provide a voice for communities and victims of environmental degradation, injustice and pollution.